brillout/wildcard-api/docs/intro.template.md

 ## Usage

-Add the Wildcard routes to your Node.js server.
+First, add the Wildcard routes to your Node.js server.

 With Express:
 ~~~js